 Seattle Coffee Gear’s fun and candid personality needed a voice on paper, something that people could easily read to discover the right coffee machine for them.
 As the Content Marketing Specialist, I wrote product reviews, feature articles or how to guides taking into account SEO to drive organic traffic to the website.
 I designed corresponding email marketing tactics for blog posts, videos, product sales and other promotions to further company sales.
-Alongside the small marketing team, I brainstormed campaign ideas, new content series and drank lots of coffee—to bring new coffees to the website, of course!
+Alongside the small marketing team, I brainstormed campaign ideas, new content series and drank lots of coffee.

 I hit the ground running at Seattle Coffee Gear with a project to renovate the blog, which fully integrated into the website in August 2016.
 I started part one of the renovation by organizing blog posts with bold photos and eye-catching subheads to improve readability.
 Part two of the renovation integrated the blog to the website.
 I worked alongside our developer to create a wireframe, which includes article and product recommendations to increase conversion rate from posts.

 Seattle Coffee Gear’s bread and butter are their straightforward product reviews.
 To capture their candid voice, I learned the ins and outs of the machine by testing and approaching each product like a consumer unboxing the product for the first time.
 For each blog post, I used Moz and Google Analytics to keep up on trending keywords to ensure the best results.

 To keep myself organized in my day-to-day blogging, I create an editorial calendar to coordinate three to four posts per week.
 Out of the hundreds of product reviews I wrote, I was bound to find a few favorite products.
 Check out my product review for my favorite espresso grinder, the Eureka Atom.